solo-io/smerf/README.md

 __Environment Variables:__

-- `NUM_NS`: The number of namespaced vegeta instances, defaults to 1.
+- `NUM_NS`: The number of namespaced vegeta instances, defaults to 1 with a maximum of 25.
 - `ROLLOUT_TIMEOUT`: The amount of time to wait for each vegeta deployment to rollout, defaults to 5m for 5-minutes.

 - `ISTIO_VERSION`: The version of Istio to install.
 Supported options are "1.22.1" (default) and "1.22.1-patch0-solo".